Migratory Big Game

 WLFW and partners help landowners make fences wildlife-friendly and compensates them for providing migratory habitat.

 In 2022, WLFW launched a pilot program in Wyoming to streamline and stack Farm Bill resources.
-This program rewards landowners who are stewarding pathways for migrating wildlife.
+In 2024, the USDA-NRCS expanded this pilot to include new funding and new geographies in Idaho and Montana.
+The program rewards landowners who are stewarding pathways for migrating wildlife.

 Private rangelands are critical for elk during spring calving season